dojo/docs/dojox/mvc/WidgetList.rst

 Create multiple instances a label and a Textbox with the First and Last name using two types of programmatic creation of a WidgetList.

 .. code-example::
-  :djConfig: parseOnLoad: true, async: true, mvc: {debugBindings: true}
+  :djConfig: parseOnLoad: false, async: true, mvc: {debugBindings: true}
   :version: local
   :toolbar: versions, themes